Totally positive Toeplitz matrices: classical and modern: Tropical Toeplitz matrices

 \begin{remark} With the alternative indexing of the coordinates $(M_{ij})$ by positive roots, $(M_{\alpha})_{\alpha\in R_+}$, the min-ideal condition can be equivalently restated as

 From this perspective min-ideal fillings turn out to be canonical elements in $U_+(\Rmin)$ in the sense that their coordinates do not change under the piecewise-linear transformations relating the different tropical Lusztig charts.
 See \cite[Proposition~5.5.6]{Ludenbach}.
-Moreover, in \cite[1.2]{rietschToeplitz} the definition of min-ideal filling is generalised to arbitrary type via \eqref{e:MinIdealViaR+} and shown to give a canonical subset of $U_+(\Rmin)$. \end{remark} We now have the following tropical analogue of the finite parametrisation theorem, \cref{t:IntroRfin}.
-Let us consider the tropicalisation of $U_+(\R_{>0})$ using $\RR_{>0}=\KK_{>0}$, the a semifield of generalised Puiseaux series with positive leading term, see \cite{Markwig:genPuiseux}.
-The theorem below is \cite[Theorem~B]{rietschToeplitz}, which builds heavily on \cite{Judd:Flag,Ludenbach}, as well as using \cite{JuddRietsch:24}. \begin{theorem} Let $\ToeplitzU_{n+1,\KK_{>0}}(\Rmin):=\ToeplitzU_{n+1}(\KK_{>0})/\sim $.
+Moreover, in \cite[1.2]{rietschToeplitz} the definition of min-ideal filling is generalised to arbitrary type via \eqref{e:MinIdealViaR+} and shown to give a canonical subset of $U_+(\Rmin)$. \end{remark} We now have the following tropical analogue of the finite parametrisation theorem, Theorem~\ref{t:IntroRfin}.
+Let us consider the tropicalisation of $U_+(\R_{>0})$ using $\RR_{>0}=\KK_{>0}$, the semifield of generalised Puiseaux series with positive leading term, see \cite{Markwig:genPuiseux}.
+The theorem below is \cite[Theorem~B]{rietschToeplitz}, which combines results from \cite{Judd:Flag,Ludenbach}, as well as using \cite{JuddRietsch:24}. \begin{theorem} Let $\ToeplitzU_{n+1,\KK_{>0}}(\Rmin):=\ToeplitzU_{n+1}(\KK_{>0})/\sim $.
 Then we have that $\ToeplitzU_{n+1,\KK_{>0}}(\Rmin)$ is precisely the set $\Imin_{n+1}$ of min-ideal fillings, and moreover the restriction of Lusztig's weight map \eqref{e:L},